Extreme Rules (2012): Preliminary matches

 Next, the Chicago Street Fight for the WWE Championship was contested in which CM Punk defended his title against Chris Jericho.
 After weathering an initial flurry of offense from Punk, Jericho gained the edge and taunted Punk and his family.
 This earned Jericho a slap from Punk's sister at ringside.
 An aggravated Jericho went after Punk's sister, causing Punk to go into a frenzy, slamming Jericho through the top piece of the broadcast table, which had been removed and propped up against the under-structure of the table.
 When Jericho managed to re-establish an advantage, he taunted the straight edge Punk by pouring beer all over him.
 Then, Punk made a comeback and performed the Randy Savage diving elbow drop, but Jericho kicked out at two.
 Yet Jericho managed to block Punk's attempts at executing his finisher, the Go To Sleep, and managed to deliver a Codebreaker to Punk.
 Jericho then locked Punk in his finishing submission, the Walls of Jericho.
 Punk made it to the ropes while in the hold, but there were no rope breaks in the Street Fight format.
 Punk then reached under the ring, grabbed a fire extinguisher and sprayed it in Jericho's face to blind him and break the hold.
 Punk then executed a diving elbow drop from the top rope onto Jericho through the Spanish broadcast table, and Punk locked Jericho in the anaconda vise.
 Jericho broke it by striking Punk with a kendo stick.
 Punk then grabbed a chair and prepared to attack Jericho, but Jericho executed a Codebreaker into the chair on Punk for a nearfall.
 Aiming to humiliate Punk, Jericho attempted Punk's own finishing move, the Go to Sleep, however, Punk countered and catapulted Jericho into an exposed turnbuckle that Jericho himself had exposed earlier in the match.
 Punk finished by delivering the Go to Sleep to Jericho to retain the title.
 Following the match, Punk then celebrated with his WWE Championship with his hometown crowd.

 Then, a backstage segment occurred where Beth Phoenix was declared not medically fit to wrestle.
 As a result, Divas Champion Nikki Bella would have to make her first defense of her title against a mystery opponent.
-The mystery opponent was revealed as Layla, who managed to counter Bella's Twin Magic switcheroo to a neckbreaker to win the title.
+The mystery opponent was revealed as Layla, who managed to counter Bella's Twin Magic switcheroo into a neckbreaker to win the title.